HSBNE-Archive/Policy/Rules/Rules.md

     1. The management committee must keep a register of members of the association ( electronic form is preferred).
-    2. The register must include the following particulars for each member—
+    2. The register must include the following particulars for each member -

         1.  the full name of the member;
         2.  the postal, e-mail, or residential address of the member;